-Just like so many other people, Thanksgiving Day is that time of year when you look forward to a large gathering of family and close friends to enjoy a variety of good food, family traditions, and the building of strong memories.
-If you’re on a diet or other weight loss program, then you’re probably worried about gaining weight in unwanted areas just because you made unhealthy eating decisions on this sacred day of the year.
-You’re probably also harboring thoughts in your mind on how to eat healthy on Thanksgiving Day while still enjoying the festive occasion.
+Just like so many other people, Thanksgiving Day and Christmas Day is that time of year when you look forward to a large gathering of family and close friends to enjoy a variety of good food, family traditions, and the building of strong memories.
+If you’re on a diet or other weight loss program, then you’re probably worried about gaining weight in unwanted areas just because you made unhealthy eating decisions on one of these sacred days of the year.
+You’re probably also harboring thoughts in your mind on how to eat healthy on Thanksgiving Day or Christmas Day while still enjoying the festive occasion.

 Some links on this page may be affiliate links and we may get paid if you buy something or take an action after clicking one of these.
 You can read our full affiliate disclosure here.

 Tip #1 – Be Hungry Right Before Thanksgiving or Christmas Dinner, but not Starving

 It is a good idea to have breakfast or a satisfying snack a few hours before dinner, and not save your appetite for the main event.
 This will ensure that you are not starving at dinner time and are better able to make wiser food choices at the dining table.

 Nuts, eggs, yogurt, or avocado are all excellent options that you can consider having before dinner.
 Having them beforehand will make you less likely to eat any and everything that is put on the dining table before you.

 Tip #2 – If you are not the host, offer to bring a healthy dish that you enjoy to Thanksgiving or Christmas dinner